umuttalha/kafka-embeddings-qdrant/README.md

    - Use Terraform to provision the infrastructure before running the Ansible playbook.

 This setup allows for efficient deployment and management of Kafka, Qdrant, and supporting services.

+noramlly in this use case using rest or grpc will be more suitable but this is just demo play

+playbook.yml can be split small parts